psakar/mcb/README.md

 mcb
 ===

-Test of converstion of project from spring to javaee
+Test converstion of spring base project to jee